 DDMG lawyer Debra Grassgreen, with the law firm Pachulski, Stang, Ziehl & Jones, declined to comment on Disney’s filing.

-The other assets of Digital Domain (DDMGQ) were sold at a separate auction in September for more than $30 million to a partnership of Chinese and Indian film companies.
+The other assets of Digital Domain (DDMGQ:US) were sold at a separate auction in September for more than $30 million to a partnership of Chinese and Indian film companies.

 Digital Domain’s special-effects artists have won multiple Academy Awards, including one for the Brad Pitt movie, “The Curious Case of Benjamin Button.”